The ultimate Krakow guidebook: attractions, landmarks, curios, restaurants, hotels, museums, enetertainment, maps

 Answered

-Throughout the whole year 2000 every part of Krakow managed to meet the air-quality standards.
-For instance, fine particulate matter stayed within the range between 46% and 78% of the acceptable concentration.
-And the sulfur dioxide, responsible for acid rain, stayed in Krakow’s central Grand Square at half the level UNESCO allows for its World Heritage Sites.
-Air quality in Krakow has kept on improving for years as the city scraped most of its dirty industries and replaced coal heating with the gas one.
+Almost throughout the whole year every part of Krakow meets the air-quality standards.
+Fine particulate matter stays within the range of the acceptable concentration.
+Namely, in 2019 the average PM10 level was under 40 micrograms per cubic meter (compared to 65 mcg/m3 in 2013, and 93 mcg/m3 in 2012).
+And the sulfur dioxide, responsible for acid rain, remains in the central Grand Square of Krakow at half the level UNESCO allows for its World Heritage Sites.
+Air quality in central Krakow has kept on improving for years as the city scraped most of its dirty industries and replaced coal heating with the gas one.
+And since 2018 the use of all solid fuels has been banned in Krakow.
+Nevertheless an increased levels of PM aerosols occur in summer and winter when a stable weather system with windless conditions lasts long enough.

 Weather in Krakow